SharePoint/sp-dev-training-spfx-getting-started/Demos/02-setup-env/README.md

 The tools used in compiling, debugging and packaging SharePoint Framework projects are built using Node.js, a runtime that enables JavaScript to run locally vs. a browser.
 Therefore the first step is to install the runtime, Node.js, before installing the required tools.

 > Node.js is available in two different releases: the *long term support* release (aka: LTS) is the most stable version that is recommended for most users while the *current* version contains the latest features.
-The SharePoint Framework build toolchain is tested and supported against the 8.x LTS version so this is the version that you should install..
+The SharePoint Framework build toolchain is tested and supported against the 8.x LTS version so this is the version that you should install.
 >
 > Before installing Node.js, you should verify you haven't previously installed it as part of another install.
 Open a command prompt or terminal (depending on your developer platform) and execute the following command:
 >